 The clinical training program, nested in the Department, is intended to provide preparation for research/academic careers in Clinical Psychology, Psychopathology or Personality.
 Clinical training (in assessment, diagnosis and psychotherapy) is seen as an integral part of the education of highly qualified, creative clinical scientists.
 Nevertheless, the principal goal of Penn clinical students is to become expert psychologists, not simply expert clinicians, and the program is designed to support that goal.
 A recent analysis of the programs for training clinical psychology faculty determined Penn to be the third-ranked program in this regard in the years 1968-1997 (Ilardi & Roberts, Clinical Psychology: Science and Practice, 2002).
 Moreover, our core clinical psychology faculty ranked first in a recent analysis of the eminence of faculty members at 157 university-based, APA-accredited clinical psychology programs (Matson et al., Research in Developmental Disabilities, 2005).
 Our program is a member of the Academy of Psychological Clinical Science (http://acadpsychclinicalscience.org/index.php), a coalition of doctoral training programs that emphasize the scientific basis of clinical psychology and is accredited by the Psychological Clinical Science Accreditation System (www.pcsas.org).
 Our membership in the Academy indicates our commitment to empirical research as the basis of theory, assessment, and intervention, and our PCSAS accreditation attests to our success in training clinical scientists.
+Questions about PCSAS accreditation can be addressed to Alan G. Kraut, Executive Director, PCSAS, by mail: 1800 Massachusetts Ave NW, Suite 402, Washington, DC 20036-1218, by phone: 301-455-8046, or via email: AKraut@PCSAS.org.
 The program is also accredited by the American Psychological Association.
-Information on our program's APA status may be confirmed by contacting the Commission on Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002-4242, telephone: 202-336-5979, e-mail: email@example.com, website: www.apa.org/ed/accreditation.
+Information on our program's APA status may be confirmed by contacting the Commission on Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002-4242, telephone: 202-336-5979, e-mail: firstname.lastname@example.org, website: www.apa.org/ed/accreditation.

 We are committed to training clinical scientistis who can ease the burden of mental illness and promote well-being in society through research, treatment development, training, supervision and clinical practice.
 Our training opportunities emphasize continuity and interdependence across laboratory, clinical, and community contexts.
 We value a flexible and integrative approach to pedagogy that bridges the many contnet areas, approaches, and methodologies relevant to clinical science.
 The tenets and expectations of PCSAS are highly consistent with our training goals and methods, and we plan to maintain PCSAS accreditation indefinitely.
 We are actively promoting efforts to ensure that, in the future, programs accredited by PCSAS are given the same access to internship and licensure opportunities as are programs accredited by APA.
 Once this is achieved, it is likely that we will no longer maintain APA accreditation.